Uber CFO Brent Callinicos steps down

 The company has not named a replacement to Callinicos, but Gautam Gupta, "Brent's right hand on Strategic Finance" will be the acting head of the finance division, Chief Executive Travis Kalanick said in the email seen by Reuters.

-Callinicos, a former Google Inc (GOOGL.O) executive, will be an advisor to Uber.
+Callinicos, a former Google Inc executive, will be an advisor to Uber.

 "Brent has done a wonderful job here at Uber but has decided that it is time for his next journey, one where his wife and daughter take the front seat," Kalanick wrote in the email.